DanNixon/sine2020_software_guidelines_paper/report.md

 your users as they have the ability to augment your software to suit any specific needs they data has.

+If the application requires a graphical user interface (GUI) then a good choice of library is Qt.
+Qt is a commonly used application framework used by many open source and commercial software packages.
+It allows easy development of cross platform GUIs in a variety of languages.

+Another increasingly popular option is to provide your software as a web service that is accessed via a web page.

 ## (4) Data Formats and Interoperability

 It is important to consider users wishing to move their data between software